 Fort Lee Physical Therapy Clinic

-Located on the eastern border of Bergen County, our Fort Lee physical therapy clinic has the distinction of being EXCEL’s original location.
-At 4,700-square feet, it is conveniently located near all major highways and close to the George Washington Bridge.
+Located on the eastern border of Bergen County, our Fort Lee location is conveniently located near all major highways and close to the George Washington Bridge.
 It serves as an easy location for patients living in the nearby areas, as well as for patients traveling into and out of New York City.

 If you’re ready to get started, simply request an appointment online or give us a call at 201-224-8717.
 Typically, we can schedule your initial physical therapy evaluation within 24 hours.
 We’re proud to offer flexible hours and scheduling options for our patients’ convenience.
 Let our helpful Fort Lee patient coordinators guide you through the necessary paperwork, assist with scheduling, and field any questions you may have.

 Led by Clinic Director Tom Labocki, PT, DPT, our Fort Lee care team is dedicated to providing an exceptional patient experience as you navigate road to recovery.
-Inquire about our Korean language capabilities.
+Learn more about our new office location!

 Monday 7:00 AM – 7:40 PM

 Thursday 7:00 AM – 8:00 PM